coder/coder/docs/README.md

 - Coder is not a collaboration platform.
 You can use git and dedicated IDE extensions for pull requests, code reviews, and pair programming.

-- Coder is not a SaaS/fully-managed offering.
+- Coder is not a SaaS or fully managed offering.
 You must host Coder on a cloud service (AWS, Azure, GCP) or your private data center.

 ## Up next